What information is needed to make a claim?

 Other than the information we'll need for every claim, you'll also likely need to provide:

-- Proof of cancellation: We also need proof of cancellation — this can be a letter or email from the appropriate travel company, hotel or transfer provider confirming that the booking has been cancelled
+• Proof of cancellation: We also need proof of cancellation — this can be a letter or email from the appropriate travel company, hotel or transfer provider confirming that the booking has been cancelled

-- Refund: Confirmation of whether any of the providers have confirmed refunds have been issued, if yes, we need to see documentation confirming the amounts offered
+• Refund: Confirmation of whether any of the providers have confirmed refunds have been issued, if yes, we need to see documentation confirming the amounts offered

-- Costs: A breakdown of what travel costs you’re seeking to claim for
+• Costs: A breakdown of what travel costs you’re seeking to claim for

-- Other cover: Confirmation about whether there is any other insurance issued for this trip
+• Other cover: Confirmation about whether there is any other insurance issued for this trip

-What's needed for professional negligence and Directors' and Officers' claims?
+What's needed for professional negligence and directors' and officers' claims?

-Directors' and officers' insurance, often called D&O insurance or management liability insurance, helps protect business leaders from the risks that come with running a company.
+Directors' and officers' insurance, often called D&O insurance or management liability insurance, is designed to cover business leaders from the risks that come with running a company.

-It is designed to cover everything from accusations of mismanagement, claims of misconduct or even exaggerations in a pitch deck and is available to businesses of all sizes, from small startups to large organisations.
+It's built to cover everything from accusations of mismanagement, claims of misconduct or even exaggerations in a pitch deck and is available to businesses of all sizes, from small startups to large organisations.

 Other than the usual things you need to provide, you'll also need to confirm and provide:

-- Details: The date of the incident and when you were first advised of an issue.
+• Details: The date of the incident and when you were first advised of an issue.
 We’ll also need to know the reason your services were engaged and who you agreed to provide services for

-- Relationship: Explain the relationship between you and the client and if you’ve worked with them before
+• Relationship: Explain the relationship between you and the client and if you’ve worked with them before

-It’s important to check what kind of policy you when it comes to these types of claims.
+It’s important to check what kind of policy you have when it comes to these types of claims.
 You’ll have either a:

-What's needed for cyber crime claims?
+What's needed for cyber claims?

-- If you run a business and you suspect that data has been stolen, you must also make sure that you’ve reported the situation to the Information Commissioner's Office.
+• If you run a business and you suspect that data has been stolen, you must also make sure that you’ve reported the situation to the Information Commissioner's Office.
 Again, you'll need to confirm the date you reported the incident and the claim number provided by them

-- If you suspect there is a risk that your finances may be vulnerable, it’s good practice to also speak to your bank
+• If you suspect there is a risk that your finances may be vulnerable, it’s good practice to also speak to your bank

 While there are several steps to dealing with a cyber claim, some of the elements you’ll need to confirm and provide include:

-- The details: The date of the incident and when you first became aware of it
+• The details: The date of the incident and when you first became aware of it

-- Action Fraud: Confirmation about whether or not you’ve contacted Action Fraud and the Information Commissioner's Office to report the issue
+• Action Fraud: Confirmation about whether or not you’ve contacted Action Fraud and the Information Commissioner's Office to report the issue

-- Your finances: Whether you think your finances may be vulnerable and whether you have contacted your bank
+• Your finances: Whether you think your finances may be vulnerable and whether you have contacted your bank

-- The damage: Details of the systems you believe have been targeted
+• The damage: Details of the systems you believe have been targeted

-- Your business: Confirmation that your business is still able to run and operate effectively.
+• Your business: Confirmation that your business is still able to run and operate effectively.
 If not, we’ll need extra details of how your business has been affected

-- Paperwork: The best course of action is to keep all copies of correspondence relating to the incident.
+• Paperwork: The best course of action is to keep all copies of correspondence relating to the incident.
 This includes communication with Action Fraud, the Information Commissioner's Office, your bank and any other documentation you have

 What's needed for landlords' home emergency claims?